Volunteer With Us

 • National Trust general induction for all volunteers.

-• Site Induction by NTAV Coordinator.
+• Site Induction by the property representative.

 You will be one of a team of experienced volunteers.
 The National Trust is a not for profit organisation that aims to conserve Australia’s history and heritage for present and future generations.